Apple iPad notes

 ## Pencil support in iPads

 * Not all iPads support the use of the Apple Pencil.
-List of iPad Models that support the Apple pencil: <https://support.apple.com/en-us/HT211029>
+List of iPad models that support the Apple Pencil: <https://support.apple.com/en-us/HT211029>

 ## Pen hover